redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 }
 ```

 > Why both `m-8` and `mt-16`?
 One of the fun rules of CSS is that if a parent and child both have margins, but no border or padding between them, their `margin-top` and `margin-bottom` [collapses](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing).
-So even though the story container will have a margin of 8 (which equals 2rem) remember that the container for CommentsCell has a -8 margin.
-Those two collapse and essential cancel each other out to 0 top margin.
-Setting `mt-16` sets a 4rem margin, which leaves us with 2rem, which is what we wanted to start with!
+So even though the story container will have a margin of 8 (which equals 2rem) remember that the container for CommentsCell has a -8 margin (-2rem).
+Those two collapse and essentially cancel each other out to 0 top margin.
+Setting `mt-16` sets a 4rem margin, which after subtracing 2rem leaves us with 2rem, which is what we wanted to start with!

 ![image](https://user-images.githubusercontent.com/300/95800481-4cf58880-0cac-11eb-9457-ff3f1f0d34b8.png)